knpuniversity/php-beginner-series/knpu/episode3/object-oriented-intro.rst

 See it?
 Simple enough?
 Great.
 Now, *never* **ever** use this.
 These functions are old.
 In fact, they're said to be "deprecated", which means that a future version of PHP will remove these.
-I want you to be a *great* developer, so we're doing to skip straight past these and use the newer, better method and leave this old stuff in the past.
+I want you to be a *great* developer, so we're going to skip straight past these and use the newer, better method and leave this old stuff in the past.